stevkim/scraper/README.md

 ## Roadmap

-- [x] Strategize each person's roles and widgets
+- [x] Designing the App
-- [x] Setup the environment
+- [x] Build the Backend & the Scraping service
-- [x] Create respective widgets
+- [x] Build the Frontend & integrate with the Backend
 - [x] Refactor and optimize code
 - [x] Deploy on AWS